-Students in grades 5-8 are issued a Chromebook and carrying case, after the Acceptable Use Policy is signed and the \$25 insurance fee is paid.
+Students in Kindergarten are issued an iPad for school use.
+Students in grades 1-6 are issued a Chromebook for school use.
+Students in grades 7-8 are issued a Chromebook and carrying case for school and home use.
+Students receive access to these devices after the Acceptable Use Policy is signed and the \$25 insurance fee is paid per family.